CallAsk about same-day availabilityLog In

 Seek emergency medical attention if:

-In Texas, Megalopyge opercularis completes two generations annually.
-The Texas Poison Center sting data from the 2000–2016 study reveals the temporal pattern clearly:
+In Texas, Megalopyge opercularis has two generations each year.
+The Texas Poison Center sting data from a study done between 2000 and 2016 shows a clear pattern over time:

-The fall generation is dramatically more abundant than the summer generation.
-This is the seasonal pattern that drives the consistent October–November surge in asp-related calls and ER visits across Texas.
+The fall generation of stinging insects is way more abundant than the summer generation.
+This seasonal pattern explains the rise in asp-related calls and ER visits we see in October and November across Texas.

 The fall asp peak overlaps with several factors that increase human contact:

-Egg laying: Adult females lay several hundred eggs on favored host trees.
+Egg laying: Female stinging insects can lay several hundred eggs on their preferred host trees.

-Larval stage: The caterpillar feeds on host tree foliage.
-Multiple instars over weeks to months.
-This is the dangerous stage.
+Larval stage: The caterpillar munches on the leaves of host trees.
+It goes through several instars over weeks to months.
+This is when it poses the biggest threat.

-Pupation: Final instar caterpillar spins the distinctive operculate cocoon on host tree trunk or branch.
-Cocoons overwinter on tree trunks for the second-generation pupae.
+Pupation: The final instar caterpillar spins a unique operculate cocoon on the trunk or branch of its host tree.
+Cocoons stay on tree trunks through the winter for the second generation of pupae.

-Eclosion: Adult moth emerges from the cocoon by pushing open the operculum.
-The emerging moth is dull-orange or yellow and fuzzy.
+Eclosion: The adult moth breaks free from the cocoon by pushing open the operculum.
+When it first emerges, the moth is a dull orange or yellow and has a fuzzy appearance.

 In our service area, the primary host plants are:

-This list essentially covers the dominant tree canopy of the entire San Antonio to Boerne corridor.
-Live oak and pecan together account for the majority of mature shade trees in residential landscapes from Alamo Heights to Comfort.
-Every property with mature live oaks has potential asp exposure.
+This list highlights the main trees you'll find along the San Antonio to Boerne corridor.
+Live oak and pecan trees make up most of the mature shade trees in neighborhoods from Alamo Heights to Comfort.
+If you have mature live oaks on your property, you may have potential asp exposure.

 Asp stings are a recurring fall medical event in the entire San Antonio / Hill Country region.
 Specific local patterns:

-Schools and pediatric facilities: Boerne ISD, Comal ISD, Northside ISD, Alamo Heights ISD, and SCUCISD all have established protocols for asp stings.
-School nurses' offices in October and November field multiple asp-related visits weekly.
-Playground perimeter trees (especially live oak shade trees) are predictable exposure sources.
+Schools and pediatric facilities: Boerne ISD, Comal ISD, Northside ISD, Alamo Heights ISD, and SCUCISD all have protocols in place for asp stings.
+In October and November, school nurses see multiple visits each week related to asp stings.
+The trees around playgrounds, especially live oak shade trees, are common spots where kids get stung.

-Hill Country residential landscapes: Stone Oak, Sonterra, Encino Park, Fair Oaks Ranch, Bulverde, Spring Branch — every neighborhood with mature live oaks has asp pressure each fall.
-Custom homes with extensive landscaping featuring oaks are particularly affected.
+Hill Country residential landscapes: Stone Oak, Sonterra, Encino Park, Fair Oaks Ranch, Bulverde, Spring Branch — if you've got mature live oaks in your yard, expect some ant pressure each fall.
+Homes with lots of landscaping and oak trees seem to get hit the hardest.

-Outdoor venues: Pool decks under live oak shade, outdoor restaurant seating, playgrounds, picnic shelters in city parks.
-Asps drop or are dislodged from foliage above and contact people below.
+Outdoor venues: Pool decks shaded by live oaks, outdoor dining areas, playgrounds, and picnic shelters in city parks.
+I've seen asps drop or get knocked from the branches above, landing on unsuspecting folks below.

-This is the scenario behind a substantial fraction of fall ER visits for asp stings in San Antonio area hospitals.
+This situation accounts for a significant number of fall ER visits due to asp stings in San Antonio hospitals.

 Moderate to high.
-Individual sting can be severely painful and produces systemic symptoms in a meaningful fraction of victims.
-Children and people with allergies are at higher risk for severe reactions.
+A single sting can be extremely painful and can cause systemic symptoms in a significant number of victims.
+Kids and those with allergies face a greater risk of severe reactions.

 Asp control is genuinely challenging because: